-All families will fill out the "Camper Diet" section on their New or Returning Camper Info Form to inform camp if their child(ren) have any special food needs so that camp can be prepared to best accommodate your camper.
-We ask that parents do not send any food to camp.
-Please contact the camp office prior to camp if you have additional concerns or want to share any additional information with us.
-Once the FBA team arrives at camp, the Food Service Manager will be available to talk with parents as needed.
+All families will share any dietary restrictions on their forms to inform Camp if their child(ren) have any special food needs so that Camp can be prepared to best accommodate your camper.
+We ask that parents do not send any food to Camp.
+Please contact the camp office prior to Camp if you have additional concerns or want to share any additional information with us.
+Once the Wolfoods team arrives at Camp, the Food Service Manager will be available to talk with parents as needed.